 Even the capital Bamako in the South, has been affected by the atmosphere of insecurity.
-In March security forces arrested at least eight people suspected of plotting an attack in the capital for the Islamist militant group Movement for Unity and Jihad in West Africa (MUJAO).
+In March security forces arrested at least eight people suspected of plotting an attack in the capital for the Islamist militant group Movement for Unity and a struggle or fight against the enemies of Islam. in West Africa (MUJAO).
 Malian officials said the arrests were the first sign that Islamist rebels have activated cells in Bamako.

 Those arrested were all Malian nationals and that they had been living in Bamako’s Banankabougou district near a mosque.

 “The group was dismantled at the beginning of March, but since it was a very sensitive issue we kept it secret until now,” said the officer, who spoke to media on condition of anonymity.